Share via

 Important

-As a Microsoft partner in the Cloud Solution Provider (CSP) program, you're responsible for your customers' purchases and use of our services.
-It’s important that partners monitor and address anomalous activities from their customers.
-Microsoft may send partners notifications if we detect suspicious activities, but it’s critical that partners use additional methods of monitoring to help detect anomalous customers’ behavior.
+As a Microsoft Cloud Solution Provider (CSP) partner, you are responsible for your customers' purchases and use of our services.
+It is important that partners monitor and address anomalous activities from their customers.
+Microsoft may send partners notifications if we detect suspicious activities, but it is critical that partners use additional methods of monitoring to help detect anomalous customers’ behavior.

 Microsoft takes online transaction risk management seriously, and partners should do the same to mitigate business risks.
 To support partners, Microsoft is sharing a set of recommendations to manage risks when working with customers online.
 While Microsoft is committed to supporting partners, partners remain financially responsible for fraudulent purchases by their customers and/or customers' nonpayment of purchased services.